miranaitamara/miranaitamara/README.md

 ### Hi there, I'm Ryma Nait Amara 👋🏼👨🏻‍💻

 ## I'm a [Full Stack Developer][website] and travel lover !
-- 🔭 I’m currently working on the platform [IoTsTrust][iotstrust]!
+- 🔭 I’m currently working on the platform [ALEOU][aleou]!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2026 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to draw and play video games
 - 💬 Ask me about anything.
 - 📫 Reach me using my email on the left or on 	<a title='PRESTATAIRE ProgOnline' href='https://www.progonline.com/javascript-php-mysql-postgresql-freelance-prestataire-teletravail-miranait.html'>